corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 **A microservice** is a good candidate for this.
 In the worst case, you can rewrite it in another language.
 You can gradually shift over traffic to the Rust service and see how it performs in production.

-I personally would not start with a **CLI tool** because it is often not close to the core business, and the team might not see the benefits of Rust.
+However, starting with a **CLI tool** might be easier for the team to manage and understand, even if it is not central to the core business.
+It can be a quick win and a manageable way to introduce Rust without significant risk, helping the team to see its potential.

-Similarly, I would not start with **WebAssembly** because it is a complex topic, and the team might get frustrated with the tooling and the ecosystem.
-There might also not be any immediate upside, such as faster performance, and the team could get the wrong impression about Rust.
+Beginning with **WebAssembly** can be challenging due to its complexity.
+The team might get frustrated with the tooling and ecosystem, and there might not be any immediate benefits, such as faster performance.
+This could lead to a negative impression of Rust.

 I saw some great results with Rust for **embedded systems**, where the tooling is excellent, and there is a clear project boundary.
 Tools like [probe-rs](https://probe.rs/) are often considered best-in-class.